-God, may He be exalted, describes the enemies of the divine din (religion) as those

-"who prevent others from the path of God and would have it crooked" (7:45).

-This verse shows that the term Sabil Allah- the path of God - used in the verse refers to the din of fitrah - the inherent pattern of life intended by God for man.
-It also indicates that even those who do not believe in God implement His din, albeit in a deviated form; this deviation, which becomes their din, is also encompassed in God's programme.
+God, may He be exalted, describe the enemies of the divine din (religion) as those "who prevent others from the path of God and would have it crooked" VII: 45 This verse shows that the term Sabil Allah - the path of God - used in the verse refers to the din of fitrah - the inherent pattern of life intended by God for man).
+It also indicates that even those who do not believe in God implement His din, albeit in a deviated form this deviation, which becomes Their din is also encompassed in God's programmed.
+The best and firmest path in life for man is the one, which is dictated by his innate being and not by the sentiments of any individual or society.

-The best and firmest path in life for man is the one which is dictated by his innate being and not by the sentiments of any individual or society.
-A close examination of any part of creation reveals that, from its very inception, it is guided by an innate purpose towards fulfilling its nature along the most appropriate and shortest path; every aspect of each part of creation is equipped to do so, acting as a blueprint for defining the nature of its existence.
-Indeed all of creation, be it animate or inanimate, is made up in this manner.
+A close examination of any part of creation reveals that, from its very inception, it is guided by an by innate purpose towards fulfilling its nature along the most use appropriate and shortest path; every aspect of each part of or creation is equipped to do so, acting as a blueprint for defining the nature of its existence.
+Indeed all of creation, be it animate in or inanimate, is made up in this manner.
+As an example, we may say that a green-tipped shoot, ye emerging from a single grain in the earth, is "aware" of its to future existence as a plant which will yield an ear of wheat.

-As an example, we may say that a green-tipped shoot, emerging from a single grain in the earth, is "aware" of its future existence as a plant which will yield an ear of wheat.
-By means of its inherent characteristics, the shoot acquires various mineral elements for its growth from the soil and changes, day by day, in form and strength until it becomes a fully-matured grain-bearing plant - and so comes to the end of its natural cycle.

-Similarly, if we investigate the life-cycle of the walnut tree, we observe that it too is "aware", from the very beginning, of its own specific purpose in life, namely, to grow into a big walnut tree.
-It reaches this goal by developing according to its own distinct inherent characteristics; it does not, for example, follow the path of the wheat-plant in fulfilling its goal just as the wheat-plant does not follow the life pattern of the walnut tree.
+By ed means of its inherent characteristics, the shoot acquires he various mineral elements for its growth from the soil and be changes, day by day, in form and strength until it becomes a Fully matured grain-bearing plant - and so comes to the end of lat its natural cycle Similarly, if we investigate the life-cycle of the walnut tree, of we observe that it too is "aware", from the very beginning, of: he its own specific purpose in life, namely, to grow into a big ~ri1I walnut tree.

-Since every created object which makes up the visible world is subject to this same general law, there is no reason to doubt that man, as a species of creation, is not.
-Indeed his physical capabilities are the best proof of this rule; like the rest of creation, they allow him to realize his purpose, and ultimate happiness, in life.
+It reaches this goal by developing according to its own distinct inherent characteristics; it does not, for example, no follow the path of the wheat-plant in fulfilling its goal just as: he the wheat-plant does not follow the life pattern of the walnut by tree.
+Since every created object which makes up the visible world ~at is subject to this same general law, there is no reason to doubt her that man, as a species of creation, is not.
+Indeed his physical) rd capabilities are the best proof of this rule; like the rest of creation, they allow him to realize his purpose, and ultimate be happiness, in life.

-Thus, we observe that man, in fact, guides himself to happiness and well-being merely by applying the fundamental laws inherent in his own nature.

-This law is confirmed by God in the Qur'an, through His Prophet Moses, when he says,

-"Our Lord is He who gave everything its nature, then guided it" (20:50).
+Thus, we observe that man, in fact, guides himself to Inc happiness and well-being merely by applying the fundamental 2nd laws inherent in his own nature.
+God in the Qur'an, through His of Prophet Moses, confirms this law when he says, "Our Lord is He who gave the everything its nature, then guided it" XX: 50.